There’s no such thing as SCCM Best Practice. Every company, every IT department, and every computer configuration is unique.

 SCCM is not dead and it’s in better shape than ever.
 Just look at all the new features that get developed in each release.
 However, it would be wrong not to look at these new device management possibilities that Intune and Autopilot bring.
 Just keep an eye on these new technologies, enable co-management and start playing with it.

 Enabling Co-management lets you manage Windows 10 devices by using both SCCM and Microsoft Intune.
 It lets you cloud-attach your existing investment in Configuration Manager by adding new functionality.
 By using co-management, you have the flexibility to use the technology solution that works best for your organization.

 So why enable CoManagement?
 Why not is more the question.
 It’s so easy to enable, that you should at least try it to start your modern management strategy.

 This is not really an SCCM best practice but it will help you learn a lot.
 Some of them are big events (Microsoft Ignite) but there are smaller events like the Minnesota Management Summit (MMS – not the Las Vegas one back in the day) that will allow you to target your expertise a lot more and meet accessible experts and MVPs.

 There are also new events organized by other groups like Modern Management Summit London 2018 organized by

 And there are many local groups that meet up on a regular basis which you can join if you are near them.

 Use Social Media

-On Twitter, follow the EMS MVP List which contains 64 MVPs.
+On Twitter, follow the EMS MVP which tweets relevant information.

-This list could have go on for a while but i’ll stop there for now.
+This list could have gone on for a while but I’ll stop there for now.
 Leave your tips and trick using the comment section.